davidmyers6643/voyageurs-java-assessment/README.md

 1. Create a class named `User` that inherits from `Person`.

     - Add a protected instance property named `admin` that is a boolean.
+This property represents whether an instance of this class is an admin user.
-    - Write a constructor on the `User` class that accepts 3 parameters, the first name and last name of the user, as well as a boolean value indicating whether or not that user is an administrator.
+    - Write the constructor on `User` that defines 3 parameters: the first name for the person, the last name, and a boolean indicating whether or not that user is an administrator.
+The corresponding properties of the object should be set based on the arguments passed to the constructor.
-    - Write an instance method on the `User` class named `isAdmin` that accpets no arguments and returns a boolean if the contact is an administrator, based on the `admin` property.
+    - Write an instance method on the `User` class named `isAdmin` that returns a boolean indicating whether or not the user is an administrator, based on the `admin` property.

 1. Create an interface named `Greeter`.

-    - The Greeter interface should specify an instance method named `sayHello` that accepts no arguments and returns a String.
+    - The Greeter interface should specify an instance method named `sayHello` that accepts no arguments and returns a `String`.
 	- Change your `Person` class so that it implements the `Greeter` interface.
-    - The implementation of the `sayHello` method on Person class should return the message "Hello from `firstName` `lastName`" using the instance properties to display the assigned values.
+    - The implementation of `sayHello` method on Person class should return the message "Hello from `firstName` `lastName`." using the instance properties to display the assigned values.

 1. On your `Assessment` class create a static method named `capitalizeRecords`.

     This method should:

-    - Take in an List of User objects
+    - Take in an `List` of `User` objects
+    - The method should return a `List` of `User` objects where each user object's `firstName` and `lastName` properties are capitalized.

+    Hints

-    - Check to make sure that each User's firstName and lastName property are capitalized
+    - Check to make sure that each `User`'s `firstName` and `lastName` property are capitalized
-    - If they are not, use the setter to capitalize the first letter of each firstName and lastName.
+    - If they are not, use the setter to capitalize the first letter of both the `firstName` and `lastName`.
-    - The method should return a list of User objects where each user object's firstName and lastName properties are capitalized.

 ## Grading